-Clients can expect that they will be informed of the options, risks, and benefits of proposed physiotherapy services, asked to provide their consent, and that the physiotherapist will respect their right to question, refuse options, and/or withdraw from services at any time.
+Clients can expect that they will be informed of the options, risks, and benefits of proposed physiotherapy services, asked to provide their consent, and that the physiotherapist will respect their right to question, refuse options, rescind consent, and/or withdraw from services at any time.

-- Explains to clients the risks and benefits of physiotherapy service options, reasonable available alternatives, and the consequences of participating or not in the proposed interventions.
-This includes, but is not limited to - Seeking to understand the client's perspective, concerns, and values, - Disclosing material risks relevant to the client's perspective, concerns and values, - Facilitating and answering the client's questions, and - Making a reasonable effort to ensure the client understands the risks and benefits of the proposed physiotherapy services. - Obtains the client's ongoing informed consent to proposed physiotherapy services. - Obtains the client's informed consent prior to the provision of physiotherapy services. - Confirms that the extent of the risk discussion and format of consent documentation (written or verbal) is reasonable and consistent with the risks of the proposed services (including the severity of rare risks, and the frequency and nature of common risks). - Documents that consent was obtained and relevant details of the consent process reasonable for the clinical situation. - Respects the autonomy of clients to question, decline options, refuse, rescind consent and/or withdraw from physiotherapy services at any time.
+- Explains to clients the risks and benefits of physiotherapy assessment and treatment options, and the consequences of participating or not in the proposed assessment or treatment.
+This includes, but is not limited to: - Seeking to understand the client's perspective, concerns, values, and goals. - Adapting the approach to the consent discussion according to the client's needs. - Providing treatment option(s) to address the client's needs. - Disclosing material and special risks relevant to the client's perspective, concerns, values, and goals. - Facilitating and answering the client's questions. - Making a reasonable effort to ensure the client understands the risks and benefits of the proposed assessment and treatment. - Obtains the client's consent following a discussion of the proposed assessment or treatment and prior to the assessment, treatment, or provision of a plan of care. - Obtains informed consent from the client in writing or verbally, in a manner reasonable and consistent with the frequency, nature, and severity of rare and common risks of the proposed physiotherapy services. - Documents that consent was obtained and relevant details of the consent process reasonable for the clinical situation. - Re-establishes and documents consent in instances where treatment plans change. - Respects the autonomy of clients to question, decline options, refuse, rescind consent, and/or withdraw from physiotherapy services at any time.

-- Obtains informed consent from the appropriate individual, according to applicable legislation and regulatory requirements, in cases when clients are incompetent, incapacitated, and/or unable to provide consent. - Acts in accordance with ethical principles of beneficence and least harm in instances where consent cannot be obtained from the appropriate individual for provision of services to a client who is incompetent, incapacitated and/or unable to provide consent. - In situations of physiotherapy research, obtains informed consent from clients prior to their participation in studies consistent with the requirements of the appropriate research ethics authority.
+- Obtains informed consent from the appropriate individual, according to applicable legislation and regulatory requirements, in cases when clients are incompetent, incapacitated, and/or unable to provide consent. - Acts in accordance with ethical principles of beneficence and least harm in instances where urgent or emergent care is required for a client who is incompetent, incapacitated, and/or unable to provide consent, if consent cannot be obtained from the appropriate alternate decision-maker. - In situations of physiotherapy research, obtains informed consent from clients prior to their participation in studies consistent with the requirements of the appropriate research ethics authority.